 - To supervise and arbitrate any important decisions of the sections.
-For its part, the International Committee shall submit to the sections details on any important decisions it has had occasion to make
+For its part, the International Committee shall submit to each section details on any important decisions it has had occasion to make.

 The Registered Office of the A.I.C.R. is:

 228 Rue de Rivoli